olivoil/mongoid_acts_as_list/README.markdown

 ## Contributing

+- Open up an issue on Github
 - Fork the project
 - Start a feature/bugfix branch
 - Start writing tests
 - Commit and push until all tests are green and you are happy with your contribution
+- Send a pull request mentionning the issue number (i.e. "Fixes #123")

 ## Copyright